 However, humans are continuously exposed to varying accents and dialects which enables them to create nearly error-free transcripts, regardless of the speakers’ accents.

-Humans can immediately understand slang by researching and spelling it the correct way in the document.
+Humans can immediately understand slang by researching and spelling it correctly in the document.

-Grammar and Punctuation: Machines are great with punctuations, but they don't stand a chance compared to human expertise.
-A machine may assume a pause in between audio as the end to a sentence.
+Machines are great with punctuation, but they don't stand a chance compared to human expertise.
+A machine may assume a pause in between audio at the end of a sentence.
 However, in reality, the speaker might be giving a little thought before extending the sentence or sipping their coffee.

-Such errors in judgement can result in a transcript with several grammatical mistakes and creating a transcript which is nonsensical.
+Such errors in judgment can result in a transcript with several grammatical mistakes and create a transcript that is nonsensical.

 Professional human transcribers are the future of the transcription industry.
 Only a human can understand the emotions and intent of another.
 A machine can keep learning but can't match the expertise of a human transcriber.
 Humans can interpret body language and expression while the machine takes it as silence.
 For companies valuing quality over quantity, the human transcriber is the key to success.